The best places to live in New York City

 Midtown East is populated with some of New York’s most iconic landmarks and tourist attractions, such as Fifth Avenue, Grand Central Station and the Empire State Building.
-Townhouses are available in this part of town, while apartments are often modern and well serviced, frequently including laundry and gym facilities.
-Prices for these kinds of accommodation tend to be quite high though.
-Those looking for something a little friendlier on the wallet should look for walk-ups in the area, which are usually more affordable.
+Townhouses are available in this part of the city, while apartments are often modern and well serviced, frequently including laundry and gym facilities.
+Naturally, prices for these kinds of accommodation tend to be quite high.
+Those looking for something a little more budget-friendly should look for walk-ups in the area.

-Though often overlooked, Kips Bay is a pleasant but relatively quiet neighbourhood, ideal for a break from the hustle and bustle of life in New York City.
-Housing here is generally more affordable than surrounding areas.
-For those who enjoy the outdoors, there are a few parks in the area as well as easy access to the walking path next to the East River.
+Though frequently overlooked, Kips Bay is a pleasant but relatively quiet neighbourhood, ideal for a break from the commotion of life in New York City.
+Housing here is typically more affordable than in the surrounding areas.
+For those who enjoy the outdoors, there are a few parks in the area, as well as easy access to the walking path next to the East River.

 Uptown New York City

 Upper East Side

-Expat families from France often gravitate towards this area due to the presence of the Lycée Français de New York.
+Expat families from France often gravitate towards this area, as the Lycée Français de New York is located here.

 Upper West Side

 This upscale area lies between Central Park and the Hudson River and features some of the most expensive real estate in the city, though slightly more affordable options may be found towards the north.
-Residents are treated to a plethora of elegant restaurants, boutiques and cafes.
-For those that can afford it, the Upper West Side offers a whole host of entertainment facilities and is filled to the brim with things to see and do.
+Residents are treated to a plethora of elegant restaurants, boutiques and cafés.
+For those who can afford it, the Upper West Side offers a whole host of entertainment facilities and is filled to the brim with things to see and do.

-For expat families, both campuses of the well-regarded Dwight School are located in the Upper West Side.
+For families with children, both campuses of the well-regarded Dwight School are located in the Upper West Side.

-Carroll Gardens is a charming neighbourhood with tree-lined streets and beautiful brownstones with front and back gardens.
+Carroll Gardens is a charming neighbourhood with tree-lined streets and beautiful brownstones that often have front and back gardens.
 The area offers a diverse array of restaurants, bars, local delis and Italian markets.
-The neighbourhood is popular with families thanks to a number of good public schools located in the area.
+The neighbourhood is popular with families thanks to the number of exceptional public schools located here.